What Does Blue Cheese Taste Like?

 Brilliant patterns, like blue lightening carved, irregularly strike the eye.
 When you get close to it, it shows off its presence with an intense scent.
-Today we are introducing typical blue cheeses such as Gorgonzola, Stilton, and Roquefort, and learning how to eat them as their most delicious.
+Today we are introducing the most popular blue cheeses such as Gorgonzola, Stilton, and Roquefort, and learning how to eat them as their most delicious.

 Thousands of cheeses exist, and cheese made with blue mold is grouped together and called ‘blue cheese’.
 The word ‘mold’ may seem repulsive, but it is the source of the taste of blue cheese that is so admired by gourmets.
 But what does blue cheese taste like?
 We will get to that in a bit.

-There are many different types of blue cheese, but the most representative blue cheeses are Gorgonzola in Italy, Stilton in England, and Roquefort in France, Danish Blue Cheese from (obviously) Denmark and Bleuchâtel in Switzerland.
+There are many different types of blue cheese, but the most popular blue cheeses are Gorgonzola (Italy), Stilton (England), and Roquefort (France), Danish Blue Cheese from (obviously) Denmark and Bleuchâtel from Switzerland.

 Bianco cheese has an outer skin of a light ivory color with a reddish tinge, the inside is white or milky, and the blue mold has stretched veins, giving it a marble-like quality.

 The most common, Gorgonzola Dolce, is about 60 days old, and has a soft texture, so it can be spread on bread or served with figs or pears.

 Gorgonzola has a slight salty taste and pungent flavour, with Gorgonzola Picante offering a bit of spiciness due to its preparation method